What are the Admission requirements, and what is the application process?

 May I apply for the Masters program?

-No. The program admits only applicants whose educational objective is the Ph.D. degree.
+If you do not qualify for the M.S. in Bioinformatics, then the program admits only applicants whose educational objective is the Ph.D. degree.

 Do I need to take the GRE General Exam and subject exams?